AdobeDocs/campaign-classic.en/help/message-center/using/creating-the-message-template.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Creating the message template
+title: Design transactional message templates
-description: Learn how to create and design a message template
+description: Learn how to create and design a transactional message template in Adobe Campaign Classic.
 audience: message-center
 content-type: reference
 topic-tags: message-templates
 exl-id: a52bc140-072e-4f81-b6da-f1b38662bce5
 ---
-# Designing message templates {#creating-the-message-template}
+# Design transactional message templates {#creating-the-message-template}

-## About transactional message templates {#introduction}

 To make sure each event can be changed into a personalized message, you need to create a message template to match each event type.

 >[!IMPORTANT]
 >
->Event types need to be created beforehand in the console.
+>Event types need to be created beforehand.
 For more on this, refer to [Creating event types](../../message-center/using/creating-event-types.md).

-Templates contain the necessary information for personalizing the transactional message.
+Transactional message templates contain the necessary information for personalizing the transactional message.
 You can also use templates to test the message preview and send proofs using seed addresses before delivering to the final target.

-Using seed addresses, you can also display the rendering of the message for various internet access providers (inbox rendering) if you install the **Deliverability** module (for more on this, refer to [this section](../../delivery/using/about-deliverability.md)).
+For more on this, see [Testing transactional message templates](../../message-center/using/testing-message-templates.md).

 ## Creating the message template {#creating-message-template}